Star Wars: Rise of Skywalker cameos, new characters explained

 Should I really call these cameos?
 Jury's out on that, so I'm just going to include them for reference.

-Yes, that's Ian McDiarmid as Emperor Palpatine, the same actor who has played the evil Sith Lord throughout the entire Skywalker Saga.
-Billy Dee Williams appears to reprise his role as Lando, greatest scoundrel in the galaxies, and save the day.
-And Luke Skywalker (Mark Hamill) returns to appear to Rey as a Force ghost when she is at her lowest.
+Yes, Palpatine is played by Ian McDiarmid, the same actor who's brought the evil Sith Lord to life throughout the entire Skywalker Saga.
+Billy Dee Williams shows up to reprise his role as Lando, greatest scoundrel in the galaxies, and save the day.
+And Mark Hamill returns as a Force ghost of Luke Skywalker to encourage Rey when she's at her lowest.

 Porgs

-They do appear, albeit briefly, when Rey burns a ship on her return to Ahch-To to try and seal herself off from everyone.
+They do appear, albeit briefly, when Rey burns a ship on her return to Ahch-To to try to seal herself off from everyone.

 Harrison Ford as Han Solo